Lauren Halsey

 Lauren Halsey (b.
-1987 Los, Angeles, California) is a contemporary American artist.
+1987 Los Angeles, California) is a contemporary American artist.
 Halsey uses architecture and installation art to demonstrate the realities of urban neighborhoods like South Central, Los Angeles.

-Biography
+Early life and education

 Halsey was born in 1987 in Los Angeles, California.
+She initially wanted to be a professional basketball player.

-She studied at the California Institute of the Arts (CalArts) from 2008-2012, earning a BFA, and then Yale University from 2012-2014, earning an MFA.
+Halsey graduated in 2005 from the Los Angeles Center for Enriched Studies.
+For five years she attended El Camino Community College in Torrance, California.
+She later studied at the California Institute of the Arts (CalArts) – where her teachers included Charles Gaines – from 2008 to 2012, earning a BFA, and then Yale University from 2012 to 2014, earning an MFA.

+Work

+Halsey counts among her greatest influences the artists Betye Saar, Overton Loyd, Mike Kelley, Dominique Moody and Mark Bradford.
+She describes her work as an attempt to "summon a world suffused with an ethos of funk."
+She mentions that a common theme of her art is to represent her community of South Central LA and representations of her family.